arnewohletz/AllMyNotes/source/reference/git_commands.rst

     git fetch <remote_name>

+Remove all local references to no more existing branches on the remote (not including tags, here the option ``--prune-tags`` must be used).

+.. prompt:: bash

+    git fetch --prune

 ``git pull`` also fetches missing commits from the remote, but also merges them into new commits

 .. prompt:: bash